Cetearyl Alcohol (30/70, eq. Lanette D)

 Usage: Can be mixed in all kinds of cosmetics.

-How to mix: Mix in oil (oil-phase) by heating to 70 degrees until the Cetearyl Alcohol flakes dissolve into the oil.
+Method of mixing: Mix in oil-phase by heating to 70 degrees until Cetearyl Alcohol flakes dissolve into the oil.

 Usage rate: 1-20%

-Storage: Can be stored at room temperature.
-But close the bottle cap tightly.
-Then completely protected from sunlight or heat.
-The product has a minimum shelf life of 2 years.
+Storage: Can be stored at room temperature, but close the bottle tightly and keep away from sunlight or heat.
+The product has a shelf life of at least 2 years.

 INCI Name : Cetearyl Alcohol